dawidHm/SimpleTaskList/README.md

 ## Future Plans

-- Add english language version
 - Add functionality to save user data
 - Add the order movement function for each task

 ## Used Technology

-- HTML
+- HTML 5
-- CSS (with BEM and FLEX)
+- CSS (with BEM, FLEX and GRID)
-- JavaScript ES6
+- JavaScript ES6+